-- After creating a RAID disk volume in the option ROM, you can install the operating system. - HP provides a driver download for Windows XP, Vista and Windows 7 at www.hp.com. - Customer-created images MUST account for the RAID controller. - Failure to install and enumerate the RAID driver after enabling the RAID controller (with or without creating a volume) will result in a Windows boot failure (blue screen) for inaccessible boot device.
+- After creating a RAID disk volume in the option ROM, you can install the operating system. - HP provides a driver download for supported operating systems at www.hp.com. - Customer-created images MUST account for the RAID controller. - Failure to install and enumerate the RAID driver after enabling the RAID controller (with or without creating a volume) will result in a Windows boot failure (blue screen) for inaccessible boot device.